Craigend Road,

 From the A78 south-east of Troon, follow direction Prestwick Airport on the A79.
 After o.2 miles turn right onto the B749 direction Troon.
 After 2 miles turn left into Crosbie Road.
 After 100 yards turn right into golf.

 Royal Troon Golf Club (Old Course): These revered links lay down one of the world's finest tests of seaside golf.
-Troon's out-and-back layout might appear a little benign as you look out from the first tee alongside the attractive single-storey clubhouse, but first impressions can be deceptive.
-The links here hide a tremendous variety of golfing challenges.
+Troon's out-and-back layout might appear a little benign as you look out from the first tee alongside the attractive single-storey clubhouse.
+But first impressions can be deceptive.
+The well-spaced links here hide a tremendous variety of golfing challenges.
 Many holes, it is said, are "as full of wickedness as they are of beauty."
 And most wicked of them all is the infamous par-3 8th, better known as the Postage Stamp.

 The opening and closing stretches on Royal Troon's Old course are characterised by subtle rather than prodigious elevation changes.
 Greater undulation is found in the layout's middle section and around the turn, where gorse bushes as well as long wispy fescues make their presence felt.
-Superb revetted bunkering and fast true greens are clear indicators of the high-quality greenkeeping both courses at Royal Troon receive.

 Magnifying the pleasures of your round at Royal Troon are glorious views out across the Firth of Clyde, the Isle of Arran and Ailsa Craig (to the south).
 But don't expect every day to be dry, sunny and warm.
 This fabulous seaside links, with its impeccable pedigree of hosting major championships, is not surprisingly one of the world's most highly regarded golf courses.